ThermofisherAndBabraham/polyAterminus/README.md

 - [x]  Test `rmdups()` in `MapPolyA.jl`
 - [ ]  Align all rule names and code.
 - [ ]  Add documentation.
+- [ ]  Approximate search against database of encoded polyA  stretch.
+- [ ]  Merging of R1 and R2 reads for more accurate determination of a polyA length.
+- [ ]  Speeding up the trimmer.
+Now with 8 processes ~ 40 minutes per sample (11 ml read pairs).